 Interested in learning more?
 Watch the archived Public Health Talks webinar, "Transdisciplinary Research Training to Eliminate Health Disparities," and learn more about the programs that Trident's College of Health & Human Services offers.

 Dr. Connors is a transdisciplinary educator and researcher with a diverse background in molecular biology and public health.
 She obtained her doctoral degree in Medical Sciences-Molecular Biology from the University of Florida and a Master of Public Health (MPH) from the University of South Florida.
 Dr. Connors completed postdoctoral training at H. Lee Moffitt Cancer Center in Tampa, Florida and Washington University in St. Louis School of Medicine.
 Her research experience spans across cancer biology, chemoprevention, clinical trials, health disparities, and science outreach.
 She is currently a Research Associate at Washington University in St. Louis School of Medicine.
 Her research interests include cancer treatment in minority populations, the biopsychosocial determinants of cancer disparities, and transdisciplinary science.
-Dr. Connors is passionate about community education and outreach, as well as, teaching students about the interactions between biology and public health.
-She teaches undergraduate and graduate courses in biology, public health, and health science.
+Dr. Connors is passionate about community education and outreach, as well as, teaching students about the interactions between biology, public health, and health science.